-Application for Federal Assistance SF-424 Version 02 Applicant Federal Debt Delinquency Explanation The following field should contain an explanation if the Applicant organization is delinquer number of characters that can be entered is 4,000.
-Try and avoid extra spaces and carriage space.
-N/A nt on any Federal Debt.
-Maximum returns to maximize the availability of
+Application for Federal Assistance SF-424 Version 02 Applicant Federal Debt Delinquency Explanation The following should contain an explanation if the Applicant organization is delinquent of any Federal Debt.
+N/A ai

 INSTRUCTIONS FOR THE SF-424

 Public reporting burden for this collection of information is estimated to average 60 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Paperwork Reduction Project (0348-0043), Washington, DC 20503.